 My standard fee is £45 per hour, but some concessionary rates are available.
 If you would like to enquire about low-cost options, please send an email or call on 07901 992206.

-I do charge (£45) for initial assessments but do not charge for any first session thereafter – so the cost of your assessment and first session combined will be £40.
-Discussions about subsequent fees make up part of the initial assessment process and are set for the duration of the work.
+Initial sessions are charged at £45 and discussions about subsequent fees make up part of the initial assessment process and are set for the duration of the work.